Emergency Kidney Stone Treatment in Dallas

 Kidney stones can be extremely painful to pass.
 In some cases, they can cause serious complications that require medical attention.
 If you think you are suffering from a kidney stone and have severe symptoms, or something just feels wrong, then please come to Advance ER right away.
 We have two emergency care clinics in Dallas with no wait times, so you can get the medical attention you need when you need it – 24 hours a day, 7 days a week, and 365 days a year.

-Call (214) 494-8222 if you have any questions about our emergency kidney stone treatments in Dallas.
+Call (214) 494-8222 or contact us online if you have any questions about our emergency kidney stone treatments in Dallas.

 A kidney stone is a mineral build-up that travels from inside the kidney and through the urinary tract to the bladder, where it can be expelled through urination.
 As the kidney stone passes through each organ and down the urinary tract, it can irritate soft tissues and trigger a variety of symptoms.